Family Law Amendment (2018 Measures No. 1) Rules 2018

 - If there are any allegations the notice in prescribed form must be filed as required by ss 67Z and 67ZBA of the Act.

-- The amendments prescribe a Notice of Child Abuse, Family Violence or Risk of Family Violence (Application for Consent Orders) for use in relation to an Application for Consent Orders.
+- The amendments prescribe a Notice of child abuse, family violence or risk [Formerly Notice of Child Abuse, Family Violence or Risk of Family Violence (Application for Consent Orders)] for use in relation to an Application for Consent Orders.

-- The amendments prescribe the Notice of Child Abuse, Family Violence or Risk of Family Violence (Current Case) for use in current cases.
+- The amendments prescribe the Notice of child abuse, family violence or risk [Formerly Notice of Child Abuse, Family Violence or Risk of Family Violence (Current Case)] for use in current cases.

 - Although the ‘Annexure to Proposed Consent Order’ now forms part of the amended Application (at q 25) and need not be filed with the Application, it remains a requirement where consent parenting orders are sought in on-going parenting proceedings and has been renamed ‘Annexure to Proposed Consent Order (Current Case)’.